suarezgenaro/seda/docs/joss/paper.md

 # Documentation
 `SEDA` is hosted on GitHub[^2] and the most up-to-date documentation is available on Read The Docs[^3].
 The documentation provides installation instructions, an overview of the code and its principal modules, a description of the code workflow, a list of useful tools, and details on the available atmospheric models.
+The repository also provides Jupyter notebook tutorials demonstrating typical scientific workflows.

 The documentation is actively maintained and includes an API reference describing all functions and classes, with basic example provided where applicable.
 In addition, the documentation contains a frequently asked questions section and guidance on contributing to the code or submitting feedback.

 [^2]: <https://github.com/suarezgenaro/seda>
 [^3]: <https://seda.readthedocs.io/>

+# Software Design
+`SEDA` v1.0 accompanies this publication and represents a stable, well-tested release following multiple pre-releases used for development and community feedback.
+The software is designed for flexible analysis of SEDs, centered on forward modeling and complemented by empirical analysis tools (see [Functionality](#functionality) and [Mathematics](#mathematics)).
+The code includes automated tests to verify core functionality and has been successfully tested with Python 3.9 or later (latest tested: Python 3.14) on Linux, Windows, and macOS.

 # Research Impact
 The foundation of `SEDA` was introduced in @Suarez_etal2021a, which implemented only a chi-square minimization approach.